Rex Chapman: Washington Bullets and Miami Heat

 On February 19, 1992, the Hornets traded Chapman to the Washington Bullets in exchange for Tom Hammonds.
 He played 60 games during the 1993–94 season and 45 games during the 1994–95 season.
-After getting off to a strong start in the 94–95 season and being named an All Star for the only time in his career, Chapman injured his ankle and did not play in the game.
-Danny Ainge, who later coached Chapman with the Phoenix Suns and became a close friend, speculated that Chapman played smart all-out basketball in an attempt to win a championship or be an All Star.
+After getting off to a strong start in the 1994–95 season, Chapman injured his ankle.

-The Bullets traded Chapman with Terrence Rencher to the Miami Heat for Ed Stokes and Jeff Webster in June 1995.
+The Bullets traded Chapman, with Terrence Rencher, to the Miami Heat for Ed Stokes and Jeff Webster in June 1995.
 Chapman averaged 14.8 points per game during the 1995–96 season.
-On February 23, 1996, he scored 39 points (converting 9-of-10 three-point attempts) and led an injury-plagued Miami Heat team with an 8-man roster to a 113–104 victory over the Chicago Bulls, handing the Bulls one of their 10 losses during their historic 72–10 run.
+On February 23, 1996, he scored 39 points (converting 9-of-10 three-point attempts) and led an injury-plagued Miami Heat team, with an eight-man roster, to a 113–104 victory over the Chicago Bulls, handing the Bulls one of their 10 losses during their historic 72–10 run.
 Unfortunately, later in the season Chapman found himself on the injured list again and only participated in 56 games.
 He eventually signed with the Suns.

 Phoenix Suns

 Chapman played in 65 games, and scored 13 points per game for Phoenix for the 1996–1997 season.
 He played well in the Suns' last four games of the regular season.
-He had two memorable games against the Seattle SuperSonics in the first round of the play-offs.
-In Game 1, he set a play-off record for three-point shots (9), which was surpassed by Klay Thompson (11) in 2016 and Damian Lillard (12, 2OT) in 2021.
-In game four, he hit an off-balance three-point shot on an inbounds pass to send the game to overtime, although the Suns went on to lose.
+Chapman had two memorable games against the Seattle SuperSonics in the first round of the play-offs.
+In Game 1, he set a play-off record for made three-point shots by going 9 for 17 from behind the arc versus the Seattle SuperSonics.
+This record was later surpassed by Klay Thompson (11) in 2016 and Damian Lillard (12, 2OT) in 2021.
+In game four, Chapman hit an off-balance three-point shot on an inbounds pass to send the game to overtime, although the Suns went on to lose.

 Chapman played 68 games during the 1997–1998 season for the Suns, scoring almost 16 points per game.
 However, he was injured again during the strike-shortened 1999 season, playing 38 games.
 During his time with the Suns, Chapman began having severe nerve pains in his foot, had seven surgeries, and began to regularly take Vicodin.
 After 53 games during the 1999–2000 season, Chapman's various injuries and declining performance led him to retire.
 In the spring before he retired, Chapman had an emergency appendectomy.
-After the surgery he was prescribed OxyContin which increased his drug dependency, in part because it also helped ease the social anxiety he felt.
+After the surgery, he was prescribed OxyContin, which increased his drug dependency, in part because it also helped ease the social anxiety he felt.

 Chapman played a total of 666 regular season NBA games, scoring 9,731 points for an average of 14.6 points per game, with 1,798 assists for an average of 2.7 assists per game, and 1,645 rebounds, for 2.5 rebounds per game.

+Danny Ainge, who coached Chapman with the Phoenix Suns and became a close friend, said "Rex was a great competitor.
+I worried about keeping him healthy." and that "he was a very, very smart player.
+You could tell he was the son of a coach."
+Despite a respectable professional career, Chapman was never named an NBA All-Star.